-Remember, Chapter 5 calls us to be ambassadors for Christ.
-We need to speak the language and relate culturally.
-We can't withdraw from the world and still be ministers of reconciliation...
-But neither can we be overly involved, and thus end up in vexed by the world.
+Remember Chapter 5 calls us to be ambassadors for Christ.
+Thus, we can't withdraw from the world and still be ministers of reconciliation...
+But neither can we be overly involved, and thus end up vexed by the world.

 It's one thing to have contact - it's another to enter a contract!
 We can interact - but we step over a lethal line when we get too intertwined and interconnected.